programble/programble-utils/README.md

 of the remote server which you want the proxy to connect to, and remote port is the port to connect to.

+While Proxpy is running, you may send data to the local connected client as if the remote server had sent it by typing `>`, and then the string of data.
+The data will be added to the buffer and will be sent along with any other data the remote server has sent.

+Similarly, you can send data to the remote server as if the local client had sent it by first typing `<`, then the data to be sent.

 #### Examples

     proxpy.py 6667 irc.freenode.net 6667